19.2. Kafka Data Store Parameters¶

 Integer |

-Number of partitions to use in new kafka topics |
+Number of partitions to use when creating new kafka topics |

 |